ckeditor/ckeditor5/docs/installation/integrations/angular.md

 ```

 <info-box>
 	The editor creation is asynchronous so the `editorInstance` will not be available until the editor is created.
-If you want to make changes to an editor that has just been created, a better option would be getting the CKEditor 5 instance on the [`ready`](#ready) event.
+If you want to make changes to an editor that has just been created, a better option would be getting the CKEditor&nbsp;5 instance on the [`ready`](#ready) event.
 </info-box>

 ## Localization

-The CKEditor 5 rich text editor component can be localized in two steps.
+The CKEditor&nbsp;5 rich text editor component can be localized in two steps.

 ### Loading translation files